Quran49Language/Quran49LSoapApi/WSDL-API-SOAP-By-Text/Readme.md

 SOAP-API-WSDL-Method:

 El-Razi Company – Canada,  have developed a web service languages, specification (WSDL).
-Calling this WSDL will help you in developing a new Search-Engine for Quran-by-49-languages.
+Soap-WSDL El-Razi Company – Canada,  have developed a web service languages, specification (WSDL), enable you, using JAVA-code or any other language to search QURAN by a text with 49-language.
+Also, calling this WSDL will help you in developing a new Search-Engine for Quran-by-49-languages.
 This WSDLS includes WEB-METHODS-API, which you can call the to search QURAN-BY-49-Languages by Text (i.e QuranSrchByText.html) or Verse-No (i.e. QuranSrchByNo.html).
 Also, you will get interpretation in IBN-Katheer, IBN-Manzour.
 You will achieve an output in XML and JSON-FORMAT to be using by REST-API, when consuming WSDL/ web-service.

 The WSDLS WEB-METHODS-API,  can be called by Java, .NET-C# or PYTHON which enable you to search QURAN-BY-49-Languages by text or verse no. including translation in English or IBN-Manzour.
 These WSDL-API, can be called to achieve results that will be utilized by Facebook, …, etc. For test-case I included in this link, sample HTML pages that provide access WSDLS, The following calls to this WSDLS using HTML with assistance, of JQUERY, JavaScript and AJAX.